 A unitholder may not be entitled to deduct the full amount of loss we allocate to such unitholder because his or her share of our losses will be limited to the lesser of (i) the unitholder's adjusted tax basis in his or her common units, and (ii) in the case of a unitholder that is an individual, estate, trust or certain types of closely-held corporations, the amount for which the unitholder is considered to be "at risk" with respect to our activities.
-A unitholder will be at risk to the extent of his or her adjusted tax basis in his or her common units, reduced by (1) any portion of that basis attributable to the unitholder's share of our nonrecourse liabilities, (2) any portion of that basis representing amounts otherwise protected against loss because of a guarantee, stop loss agreement or similar arrangement and (3) any amount of money the unitholder or can look only to the common units for repayment.
+A unitholder will be at risk to the extent of his or her adjusted tax basis in his or her common units, reduced by (1) any portion of that basis attributable to the unitholder's share of our nonrecourse liabilities, (2) any portion of that basis representing amounts otherwise protected against loss because of a guarantee, stop loss agreement or similar arrangement and (3) any amount of money the unitholder borrows to acquire or hold his or her common units, if the lender of those borrowed funds owns an interest in us, is related to another unitholder or can look only to the common units for repayment.
 A unitholder subject to the at risk limitation must recapture losses deducted in previous years to the extent that distributions (including distributions deemed to result from a reduction in a unitholder's share of nonrecourse liabilities) cause the unitholder's at risk amount to be less than zero at the end of any taxable year.